Last updated on November 28th, 2023 at 09:04 am

 Guest Post by Kyla Stewart

 When trying to decorate an event like a wedding or party, nothing quite compares to the appeal provided by fresh flowers.
 Every year, consumers in the United States spend millions of dollars on fresh flowers.
-If you are taking on the work involved in creating your own flower bouquets, then you need to make a list of priorities to keep you on track to make flower bouquets eco-friendly and sustainable.
+If you are taking on the work involved in creating your own flower bouquets, then you need to make a list of priorities to keep you on track to make eco-friendly flower bouquets.

 If you consider yourself an eco-friendly person and have the goals mentioned above, consider using the suggestions below to make your bouquets more sustainable.